Shaga-Matula/Iceberg/README.md

 ## Gsheets
-- Please not that I am not blameing or critisze Code Anywhere in any way, shape or form.
-As in real life situations we must adapt to any unforytunate issues that migt occur.
-I wish code anywhere all the best of scucess in the future.
+- Please not that I am not criticizing Code Anywhere in any way, shape or form.
+As in real life situations we must adapt to any unfortunate issues that might occur.
+I wish code anywhere all the best of success in the future.
-- After a great deal of trouble migrating to Code Anywhere and due to lost time during this process, I decided not to implament gsheets for username and scores untill a further date.
+- Howerver after a great deal of trouble migrating to Code Anywhere and due to lost time during this process, I decided not to implement gsheets for username and scores until a further date.

 ## Future Devolopment
 - Score keeping